Did King Harold die at Hastings?

 The Lord's Prayer in old Anglo-Saxon.
 This is how King Harold would have said it

 In the town of Stanton in Oxfordshire, there lived a hermit, Sebricht by name.
 He took very few into his innermost confidences but those who were so privileged heard a remarkable story.
 He stated that he was, for many years the servant of Harold.
 After the great battle at Hastings some women walked the battlefield among the dead and dying.
 He said it was out of pity that they wished to bind the wounds of the injured.
 Some say that they sought wealth among the dead.
 Whatever the case they found Harold, sorely beaten with many blows.
 They carried him to a nearby hut and after binding his wounds as best as they were able, two men took Harold secretly to the city of Winchester.
 There he was cured by a certain woman skilled in healing.
 Little is known of whom she is but the tale of Sebricht is that she was Moorish.
 That was what they called people from Africa in those days.
 By the time he regained his strength the country had already been subdued by William.
-Almost all of the ancestral Earls had either been killed or driven from the country, their lands given over to the Norman barons who had supported William.
+Almost all of the ancestral Earls had either been killed or sold into slavery.
+TYheir lands were given over to the Norman barons who had supported William.
 According to Sebricht Harold first tried to gain support for a campaign against William.
 He crossed over to Germany, the ancestral home of the Saxons, and begged for their help.
 William had already forestalled this by making alliances with the King of Denmark and neighboring countries.
 Realizing at last that he had no hope for regaining his Kingdom he had, according to Sebricht, a complete change of heart.
 He believed that what had happened was the will of God and so he should be nothing more than God’s servant.
 He began a pilgrimage to the Holy places of the Middle East.
 After many years of wandering he decided to return home.
 He wore a veil over his face to hide his disfigurement from his wounds and also to hide his identity.
 He landed at Dover and lived as a Hermit in a cave.
 News of this Holy man spread and he decided to leave before too much attention came his way.
 He journeyed to Wales and lived there for a number of years though his life there was by no means easy.
 It was in Wales that Sebricht became his attendant and was with him the rest of his life.
 Sebricht states that the Welsh were most unkind to Harold but he forbear with such kindness that their hearts were turned and they began to honor him, so much so that Harold again felt the need to leave until he and Sebricht came to the city of Chester.
 There a venerable Hermit had recently passed away.
 Harold was welcomed in his place and lived there for the rest of his days.

-According to Sebricht, if Harold was asked if he was present at the battle where the King was killed he would answer “I was certainly there” If anyone suspected he might be Harold Godwinson and questioned him more closely, he would reply “When the battle of Hastings was fought, there was no one more dear to Harold than myself.”
+According to Sebricht, when Harold was asked if he was present at the battle where the King was killed he would answer “I was certainly there” If anyone suspected he might be Harold Godwinson and questioned him more closely, he would reply “When the battle of Hastings was fought, there was no one more dear to Harold than myself.”

 Harold had a younger brother named Gyrth.
 He and the other brother, Leofwine, were said to have been killed at Hastings also but this was disputed by many others including Henry II.
 At the time of the battle Gyrth would have been little more than a boy.
 When he was a man of great age he was presented at the court of Henry.
 He was asked if indeed his brother’s body lay at Waltham.
 He replied “You may have some country-man, but you have not Harold.”
 The chamberlain at Holy Cross, a man named Michael, relates that Gyrth visited the coffin and said, in his presence as well as in the presence of others, “Harold lies not here.”